UC Davis pepper spray incident: Investigations

-In Sacramento, on December 14, 2011, state legislators questioned UC Davis Chancellor Linda Katehi in regard to the pepper spraying incident.
+In Sacramento, on December 14, 2011, state legislators questioned Katehi in regard to the pepper spraying incident.
 Concerns were discussed about the current rules for policing protests and use of force.

 The release of a report by the university's task force investigating the crackdown was delayed in March 2012, when the police officers' union filed suit to prevent its release without redacting the names of the officers involved.
 The Reynoso report was finally released on April 11, 2012.
 The report found that "Lieutenant Pike's use of force in pepper spraying seated protesters was objectively unreasonable," and that "the evidence does not provide an objective, factual basis for Lt.
 Pike's purported belief that he was trapped, that any of his officers were trapped, or that the safety of their arrestees was at issue."

 On July 31, 2012, a UC Davis spokesman announced that Pike was no longer employed by the university.

 On September 19, 2012, the Yolo County District Attorney's office, citing insufficient evidence, announced that it would not prosecute any of the police officers involved in the incident for illegal use of force.
-John Pike responded that he was "relieved" by the decision.
+Pike responded that he was "relieved" by the decision.
 Pike subsequently filed a worker's compensation claim with the California Division of Workers Compensation Appeals Board for psychiatric injuries he suffered as a result of the incident.
 In October 2013 the Division awarded Pike $38,055 in compensation.

 Settlement of class-action lawsuit

-On September 26, 2012, The University of California announced its decision to offer $30,000 to each of 21 plaintiffs who were pepper-sprayed by John Pike, according to a proposed settlement of a class-action lawsuit.
+On September 26, 2012, The University of California announced its decision to offer $30,000 to each of 21 plaintiffs who were pepper sprayed by Pike, according to a proposed settlement of a class-action lawsuit.
 The school also offered to pay $50,000 of the students' legal fees and set aside an additional $100,000 for any future claims related to the incident, which would allow each additional claimant up to $20,000 in damages.